PatrickPoeschke/YuGiOhJi---The-Prince-of-the-Games/README.md

 * 4mb disk space (almost nothing)

 Version info:
 This is version 1.0 of the game.
-Possible future versions will be updated here and may have a more challanging AI.
+Possible future versions will be updated here and may have a more challenging AI.
 If you spot a bug, you can report it here or on itch.io in the comments.

 v1.0
 18th Jul.
 2019